MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// Adds an allowed url origin for the given stream id for web texture
   /// operation.
 Javascript can send texture stream to the host only when
   /// the origin it runs are allowed by the host.
-  HRESULT AddWebTextureRequestedFilter([in] LPCWSTR origin);
+  HRESULT AddWebTextureAllowedOrigin([in] LPCWSTR origin);

-  /// Remove added origin, which was added by AddWebTextureRequestedFilter.
+  /// Remove added origin, which was added by AddWebTextureAllowedOrigin.
-  HRESULT RemoveWebTextureRequestedFilter([in] LPCWSTR origin);
+  HRESULT RemoveWebTextureAllowedOrigin([in] LPCWSTR origin);
 }
 /// Texture stream buffer that the host writes to so that the Renderer
 /// will render on it.